Haven't Had Enough

 "Haven't Had Enough" is a song recorded by Canadian pop punk band Marianas Trench for their third studio album, Ever After (2011).
 It was released July 19, 2011 as the album's lead single.

-The song debuted at #9 on the Canadian Hot 100 and was certified Platinum by Music Canada in December 2011; it was later certified 2× Platinum in October 2016.
+The song debuted at No. 9 on the Canadian Hot 100 for the week of August 6, 2011, the highest debut by Marianas Trench and the band's first top ten hit on the chart.
+It was also a radio hit, reaching a peak of 24 and 13, respectively, on the Nielsen Broadcast Data Systems Canada CHR and Hot AC surveys.
+The song was certified Platinum by Music Canada in December 2011 and was later certified 3× Platinum in March 2023.

 Background and composition

+In an interview with Alternative Addiction in March 2011, lead singer Josh Ramsay said they had begun recording songs for their third album with a planned release date for the fall and that a single had been completed, with an expected release for the summer.
+The single was announced to be "Haven't Had Enough".
 The band released a couple of teasers of the song via their YouTube channel prior to the release of the single.

 "Haven't Had Enough" is primarily a pop song, with additional influences of pop rock guitars and 80's funk.
 It was written and produced solely by Marianas Trench lead singer Josh Ramsay.
 The Magazine called the song "somewhat different" from their previous material, but noted that it still has a distinctive "Marianas Trench feel".

+The song earned the band, MTV Push Artist of the Week on January 30, 2012.

 Music video

 A music video for the song was filmed on July 20 in Burnaby, British Columbia.
 A teaser for the video was released on August 8, 2011.
-The music video premiered on MuchMusic on August 25, 2011 and was uploaded to the band's official Vevo channel the next day on August 26.
+The music video premiered on MuchMusic on August 25, 2011, and was uploaded to the band's official Vevo channel the next day on August 26.
 Directed by Kyle Davison, it is the first chapter in a five-video storyline accompanying the album's backstory, and is followed by "Fallout".

-Chart performance

-"Haven't Had Enough" reached #1 on the iTunes download chart in Canada.
-The song debuted on the Canadian Hot 100 at #9 for the week of August 6, 2011, the highest debut by Marianas Trench as well as the band's first top ten hit on the chart.
-It was also a radio hit, reaching a peak of 24 and 13, respectively, on the Nielsen Broadcast Data Systems Canada CHR and Hot AC surveys.
+Speaking about the storyline in the video for "Haven't Had Enough", drummer Ian Casselman stated, "it had to do with us getting caught in a weird toy land and being controlled by this queen and we're sort of her puppets."